 According to numerous eyewitnesses and former government employees, the system already exists and is currently being used by the Shadow government, their black ops forces, plus favored corporate entities.

+Lizards From Spaaaaaace...!

 The saurian races in David Icke's (please reread disclaimer above before clicking link to Icke's homepage) universe share some of the same traits as those in Rhodes', but are in several important ways markedly different.
 Icke (rhymes with "like"), who enjoyed careers and stints as a BBC journalist and a professional soccer player before turning to exposing earth-usurping secret cabals full-time, describes reptoids as long-ago immigrants from a planet in the Alpha Draconia system.
 He also describes them as being seven feet tall and able to shapeshift into fully human form, provided they have human blood to drink.
 Even worse than that: they, their hybrids, and the human Illuminati in league with them long ago took control of virtually every mechanism of political, economic, and social power in the world.
 In a 1999 interview promoting his book, The Biggest Secret, Icke lays out the gravity of the situation: